-The Laboratory has four current Groundwater Discharge Permits (DPs) that include notification and reporting requirements in the event of an unpermitted discharge.
+The Laboratory has three current or draft Groundwater Discharge Permits (DPs) that include notification and reporting requirements in the event of an unpermitted discharge.
 Spills of any volume associated with any of the Groundwater DPs require reporting to NMED pursuant to 20.6.2.1203 NMAC.

-1. DP-857: Sanitary Waste Water System (SWWS) Plant, Sanitary Effluent Reclamation Facility (SERF), and Sigma Mesa Evaporation Basins.
+1) DP-857: Sanitary Waste Water System (SWWS) Plant, Sanitary Effluent Reclamation Facility (SERF), and Sigma Mesa Evaporation Basins.
 Permit Condition No. 44.